Charis Lai

 Thaïs Bordes

-Originally from Toulouse, France, Thaïs began her musical journey with flute, piano, and singing in La Maîtrise du Conservatoire de Toulouse under the direction of Mark Opstad.
+Originally from Toulouse in France, Thaïs began her musical journey with flute, piano, and singing in La Maîtrise du Conservatoire de Toulouse under the direction of Mark Opstad.
 At the age of 12, she discovered the bassoon and, inspired by its unique sound, decided to pursue it professionally.

-After obtaining diplomas in bassoon, piano, and music theory in Toulouse, she earned a National Diploma in Music and a State Diploma in Music Education at the Pôle d’Enseignement Supérieur de Musique et de Danse in Bordeaux.
-She furthered her training at the Guildhall School of Music and Drama, completing a Master’s degree in the Orchestral Artistry course.
-She has been working as a Junior Fellow at the institution since September 2024.
+After obtaining diplomas in bassoon, piano, and music theory in Toulouse, she completed undergraduate degrees both in perfoming and teaching the Bassoon at the Pôle d’Enseignement Supérieur de Musique et de Danse in Bordeaux.
+She furthered her training at the Guildhall School of Music and Drama, completing a Master’s degree in the Orchestral Artistry course and won the Needlemaker's Prize for woodwind and the Bassoon Prize in 2024.
+She has been working as a Junior Fellow at the institution since then.